 This $500 prize is funded through the North American office of the German Academic Exchange Service (DAAD) and awarded by a GSA committee.
 Eligibility is restricted to articles published in German Studies Review.
 The winner receives the prize during the banquet of the GSA Annual Conference.

-The DAAD/GSA Article Prize will be awarded in 2021 for the best article in Germanistik or cultural studies that appeared in the German Studies Review in 2020.
+We are placed to announce the DAAD/GSA Article Prize, awarded in 2022 for the best article in Germanistik or cultural studies that appeared in the German Studies Review in 2021.

 Margareta Ingrid Christian, “Telluric Poetics: The City and Its Natural Histories in Thomas Kling’s Poem ‘Manhattan Mundraum’,” German Studies Review 43.3 (2020): pp. 571-92.